VIRGINIA MARINE RESOURCES COMMISSION

 The following words and terms, when used in this chapter shall have the following meaning unless the context clearly indicates otherwise.

 "Scup" means any fish of the species Stenotomus chrysops, commonly referred to as porgy.

 “Snout” means the most forward projection from a fish’s head that includes the upper and lower jaw.

 “Total length” means the length of a fish measured from the most forward projection of the snout, with the mouth closed, to the tip of the longer lobe of the tail (caudal) fin, measured with the tail compressed along the midline, using a straight-line measure, not measured over the curve of the body.

 4 VAC 20-910-30.
 Minimum size limits.

-C. It shall be unlawful for any person to catch and retain possession of any scup of a total length less than the designated minimum sizes in subsections A and B of this section.
+C. It shall be unlawful for any person to catch and retain possession of any scup smaller than the designated minimum size limit, as described, respectively, in subsections A and B of this section.

 D. It shall be unlawful for any person to sell, trade, barter, or offer to sell, trade or barter any scup less than nine inches in total length.